 Realistically, there’s never going to be a perfectly level foundation—there are too many outside influences and factors that are entirely within our (practicable) control.
 But I still had to get it to a point for others to pour concrete all over and erect a fantastic foundation that will last for years to come.
 Now imagine that concrete (that will fill the small inconsistencies very nicely) as a thermal paste you pour over your CPU.
-This paste will fill all your micro-bumps in exceptionally well.
-This thermal paste will not only hold for a very long time but will be a far superior option when it comes to the actual transfer of heat to dissipate through your heatsink.
+This paste will fill all your micro-bumps exceptionally well.
+This is one of the advantages of using a thermal pad vs. thermal paste.

-Thermal pads, on the other hand, will still lay down nicely on this close-to-flat surface (similar to laying down a huge piece of plywood over my close to level ground); however, very small gaps will remain between your CPU and your pad.
-These small air gaps will slightly slow the transfer of heat (as air is not as conducive to transferring heat) making the pads a slightly lesser-performing product.
-Whichever solution you choose will ultimately leave you with a very close-to-level surface on which to mount your heatsink.
+Thermal pads, on the other hand, will still lay down nicely on this nearly flat surface (similar to laying down a huge piece of plywood over my close to level ground).
+However, there will still be very small gaps between the CPU and the thermal pad.
+These small air gaps will provide slightly lower heat transfer rate as air is not as conducive to transferring heat.

 Avoiding a Sticky Situation With Your Skillset

-Continuing down our concrete analogy, our consideration goes far beyond simply ensuring we have level ground to mount our house (or heatsink) on.
+Continuing down our concrete analogy, our consideration goes far beyond simply ensuring we have level ground to mount our house (or heat sink) on.
 Laying down concrete is certainly a superior way to fill in the air gaps, however, it is just as equally a messy, sticky, and tricky operation.
-Similarly, when laying down thermal paste on your CPU, things may get a bit messy if you (or your assembler) aren’t well versed in the art.
+Similarly, when you apply thermal paste on your CPU, things may get a bit messy if you (or your assembler) aren’t well versed in the art.
 The composition of thermal paste is exactly what it seems: a liquid paste.
 Imagine trying to pour concrete with zero prior experience, what a mess!

-Whether you choose to travel down the path of thermal paste, or that of the thermal pad, you can be certain that each will provide ample support in your design.
-Using the proper PCB design software will enable you to take further considerations to the design and assembly phase of your product and Altium’s CircuitStudio will be able to keep you informed enough to make a well-educated decision on your design choices.
+Whether you choose to travel down the path of thermal pads vs thermal paste, you can be certain that each will provide ample support in your design.
+Using the proper PCB design software will enable you to take further considerations to the design and assembly phase of your product and Altium’s CircuitStudio® will be able to keep you informed enough to make a well-educated decision on your design choices.